 In many fast-growing developing countries, the demand for electricity continues to rise whilst power infrastructure struggles to keep up.

-The Access to Energy Fund is jointly initiated by the Dutch government and FMO in 2007 to support private sector projects aimed at providing long-term access to energy services in Sub-Saharan Africa.
+The Access to Energy Fund is jointly initiated by the Dutch government and FMO in 2007 to support private sector projects aimed at providing long-term access to energy services in emerging markets and developing countries.

 Our main fossil fuel sources – oil, coal and gas – are finite natural resources, and we are depleting them at a rapid rate.
 Climate change has become a reality and is changing our future.
 This is intensifying the race to come up with energy solutions that are affordable for all and produced in ways that can be sustained by the global economy and the planet.